 Thomas M. Gallagher is a partner with Pepper Hamilton LLP and chair of the firm’s White Collar Litigation and Investigations Practice Group.
-He also is vice chair of the firm’s Executive Committee.
+He also is immediate past vice chair of the firm’s Executive Committee.
 Mr. Gallagher represents clients in white collar criminal matters, corporate investigations and complex civil litigation.

 Mr. Gallagher’s national practice is primarily focused in the health care industry.
 He represents pharmaceutical companies, medical device companies, hospitals, providers, physicians and other individuals.
 He also represents businesses and individuals facing investigation by federal and state law enforcement authorities, government regulatory agencies and congressional committees.
 For example, he has:

 Mr. Gallagher is a frequent author and regular speaker at seminars and conferences.
 His recent publications and presentations include:

 - represented major pharmaceutical companies in parallel federal criminal, civil and state attorney general investigations, as well as Foreign Corrupt Practices Act investigations

 - represented medical device companies, surgeons and executives in criminal investigations involving off-label and kickback allegations